ZhangJiaJie National Park – China’s “Avatar Mountains”

 The stunning Floating Mountains are only in Hunan Province in China

-There’s not many places on this planet such as this one.
-I have not been to a place which took my breath away for longer than ZhangJiaJie yet and the bar has been set high.
+There are not many places on this planet such as this one.
+I have not been to a place that took my breath away for longer than ZhangJiaJie yet and the bar has been set high.
 Despite my utmost efforts to tell everyone around, it’s still a place somewhat off-the-path.
 What stops you from going there?

 Agness Walewinder